mosip/documentation/docs/mosip-documentation-style-guide.md

 Another way to adjust the height and width of the image is by using the HTML tag:
 `<img src="_images/mindtree-logo.png" width="400" height="100">`

-### Indentation and sub-bullets(list in list)
+### Indentation and sub-bullets (list in list)
-It is recommended to use *spaces* instead of tabs while editing content because different editors can interpret tab spacing differently.
-In markdown format, for indentation and sub-bullets, it is recommended to use 4 spaces instead.
+Indentation must be done using 4 space characters instead of tabs as editors interpret tabs differently.

 Example:
 _Unordered List_